trevorsharp/youtubecast-videoserver/README.md

+### ⚠️ This project is no longer in active development.
+See [YouTubeCast](https://github.com/trevorsharp/youtubecast) for details.

 # YouTubeCast Video Server

 Video server to download and host high quality video files for YouTubeCast.
-Unfamiliar with YouTubeCast? — Go to [youtubecast.com](https://youtubecast.com) to check it out!

 ## Features